jzilg/blog/articles/why-you-should-not-use-null-in-javascript.md

 ## null is buggy

 The root problem with `null` is, that it is buggy.
-It is one of its most infamous bugs in JavaScript.
+It is one of the most infamous bugs in JavaScript.

 ```javascript
 typeof null // returns "object"